compusciencing/compusciencing.github.io/_posts/2018-10-08-how-to-write-a-post.md

 You have a few key things to remember:

-1. You must have the post [front matter](https://jekyllrb.com/docs/front-matter/).
-You should include at least: `layout`, `title`, `categories`, and `tags`.
-For example, if you are writing this post for the Missouri State University CSC 596 course, at minimum you should include the category `MSU` and the tag `csc596`.
+1. You must include [front matter](https://jekyllrb.com/docs/front-matter/) at the top of your post.
+You should include at least the following fields: `layout`, `title`, `categories`, and `tags`.
+For example, if you are writing this post for the Missouri State University CSC 596 course, at minimum you should include the category `"Missouri State University"` and the tag `csc596` (you should also include any other relevant categories and tags).
 2. You should write your post in Markdown.

 # Review process

-After you submit your post via a pull-request, if will be reviewed and you might be asked to fix grammar or some of your text.
-This will be done using the GitHub pull-request functionality.
+After you submit your post via a pull request, it will be reviewed and you might be asked to fix grammar or some of your text.
+This will be done using the [GitHub pull request functionality](https://help.github.com/articles/about-pull requests/) (see also [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/)).

 # Resources

 - [Jekyll Documentation on Posts](https://jekyllrb.com/docs/posts/)
 - [Markdown Documentation](https://daringfireball.net/projects/markdown/) (Markdown is the preferred format for writing posts)
+- [Previewing Your Markdown Post](http://lmgtfy.com/?q=markdown+editor) (you can use any Markdown editor to view a version of your post locally before you submit; **the styling will be different though**)